 Here are all the ways you can make a greeting in the Portuguese language:

-The native speakers of the English language might think that the Portuguese language is a difficult one to learn and understand.
+The native speakers of the English language might think that the Portuguese language is difficult to learn and understand.
 However, this language is easier to comprehend and speak as well.

 Formal Portuguese Greetings and Translations

-The choice of formal and informal greetings may seem tricky to many people.
-But one thing that can make this choice easier is by observing who you are addressing.
+The choice between formal and informal greetings may seem tricky to many people.
+But one thing that can make this choice easier is observing the person you are addressing.

 If you are talking to senior citizens, a boss, a shop assistant, or a coworker, you should opt for the formula greetings listed below:

 1. “How are you?”—Como Vai?